 Organised into a highly efficient and rational plan, Spaceport has been designed to relate to the dimensions of the spacecraft.
 There is also a careful balance between accessibility and privacy.
 The astronauts’ areas and visitor spaces are fully integrated with the rest of the building, while the more sensitive zones – such as the control room – are visible, but have limited access.
 Visitors and astronauts enter the building via a deep channel cut into the landscape.
 The retaining walls form an exhibition space that documents a history of space exploration alongside the story of the region and its settlers.
 The strong linear axis of the channel continues into the building on a galleried level to the super hangar – which houses the spacecraft and the simulation room – through to the terminal building.
 A glazed facade on to the runway establishes a platform within the terminal building for coveted views out to arriving and departing spacecraft.

-Designed to have minimal embodied carbon and few additional energy requirements, the scheme has been designed to achieve the prestigious LEED Platinum accreditation.
-The low-lying form is dug into the landscape to exploit the thermal mass, which buffers the building from the extremes of the New Mexico climate as well as catching the westerly winds for ventilation.
-Natural light enters via skylights, with a glazed façade reserved for the terminal building, establishing a platform for the coveted views onto the runway.
+With minimal embodied carbon and few additional energy requirements, the scheme has been designed to achieve the prestigious LEED Gold accreditation.
+The low-lying form is dug into the landscape to exploit the thermal mass, which buffers the building from the extremes of the New Mexico climate as well as catching the westerly winds for ventilation; and maximum use is made of daylight via skylights.
+Built using local materials and regional construction techniques, it aims to be both sustainable and sensitive to its surroundings.